 If you have an idea that you think is groundbreaking, don’t be afraid to create such a skunk works environment for yourself and within a few weeks or months you’ll know whether the idea holds up in the real world of exponential technology, instead of wasting years of dabbling with it, but never really making any progress.

-Just like The Self-Made Billionaire Effect, I can sense that the ideas from this book live on the next level.
+Just like The Self-Made Billionaire Effect, I can sense that the ideas from Bold live on the next level.
 It’s hard to fathom the difference between a billion and a million, but once you get it, you know that the ideas necessary to reach either can’t possibly live in the same universe.

 For example, if you go back in time one million seconds from right now, you end up at 12 days ago.
 If you go back in time one billion seconds you end up 30 years ago.
 That’s how massive the difference is.
 This book talks about billion dollar industries, ideas, people and businesses, which makes it hard to grasp, but all the more impressive.